 What Thinking OS Does

-Thinking OS™ is a sealed governance runtime that sits upstream of your drafting tools and filing systems, enforcing your firm’s own rules before a motion, notice, or communication goes out the door.
+Thinking OS™ is a sealed pre-execution governance runtime that sits in front of high-risk legal actions in wired workflows, enforcing your firm’s own rules before filings, submissions, approvals, or regulated communications leave the firm.

 It does not draft, advise, or practice law.